Playa Bristol

-The Playa Bristol is a beach in Mar del Plata, Argentina, named after the Bristol Hotel.
+The Playa Bristol (English: Bristol Beach) is a beach in Mar del Plata, Argentina, named after the Bristol Hotel.

 At one time it was highly fashionable, drawing the elite of Buenos Aires for vacations.

 Early years (to 1940s)

 In the mid-19th century the beach was the location of a small port.

 The rancher Patricio Peralta Ramos created the first settlement by the sea.

 The railway arrived in 1886, bringing the first vacationers.

 At first the hotels were simple, until the luxurious 3-story Bristol Hotel was built, occupying three blocks.

 The Bristol opened in 1888, and was patronised by wealthy families of Buenos Aires and other parts of the country who would come to bathe in the sea.

 Many of the leading citizens of Buenos Aires came to the opening of the Hotel Bristol by overnight train.

 The first wooden ramblas (promenades) were opened, and the first residences began to be built.

 When Mar del Plata was declared a city in 1907 the resort was called the "Biarritz of Argentina".

 In 1913 the French rambla was opened, with ceramic pavements from Belgium, balustrades and Greco-Roman statues.

 In the late 1920s wealthy families began to build chalets and mansions near the Hotel Bristol, and spent their days at the beach.

 They would live in Mar del Plata from November until Easter.

 The local citizens began to use the beach, calling their section the Playa Popular.

 Some of the wealthy visitors moved away to the Playa Chica and Playa Grande south of the city.